Mostéfa Merarda

-Mostéfa Merarda, nicknamed Bennoui, was born on August 21, 1928 and died on May 18, 2007.
-He was a commander and acting chief of Wilayah I during the Algerian War.
+Mostéfa Merarda, nicknamed Bennoui (August 21, 1928 -May 18, 2007) was a commander and acting chief of Wilayah I during the Algerian War.
 The second of his siblings, he was educated at a school in the town of Batna.
 At the age of 17, he married his cousin and became a farmer, before joining the independence movements that led to the Algerian War.

 He became interim head of the Wilayah after Mohamed Tahar Abidi left for Tunisia.
 On November 25, 1961, he also returned to Tunisia, where he was appointed to represent the Algerian delegation in Havana.
 He then took part in the 1962 Tripoli congress, and was one of the witnesses to the 1962 Algerian crisis.

 After the Algerian independence, he held several positions in Algeria and abroad.
 A few years before his death, he wrote his memoirs in Arabic, which were translated into French by Dahmane Nedjar and printed in two editions.